reigndeity/YGG-GameJam/README.md

 <br>

-Disclaimer: All aseets of the game are original and created within the gamejam proper, except for Music and Sounds.
+Disclaimer: All assets of the game are original and created within the gamejam proper, except for Music and Sounds.

 <br>